dynamsoft-docs/capture-vision-docs/architecture/image-processing/index.md

   - [Text-line Localization](textline-localization.md)
   - [Document Detection](document-detection.md) (a document refers to an object with a quadrilateral boundary)
   > 1. As seen on the table above, one task will have only one of these sections.
-  > 2. As mentioned in [divisible section](#divisible-section), each section is further divided into stages.
+  > 2. As mentioned in [divide section into stages](#divide-section-into-stages), each section is further divided into stages.
 These three sections in step two starts with the same few stages.
 Read more on [Shared Detection](shared-detection.md).
 - Step three: producing the final results based on the zonal images.
 This step is one of the following three sections:
   - [Barcode Decoding](barcode-decoding.md)
   - [Text-line Recognition](textline-recognition.md)